(A) What is an individual development account program?

 (B) How can a county agency establish an IDA program?

 (1) The county agency shall select a fiduciary organization to administer its IDA program.
-As set forth in section 329.11 of the Revised Code, a "fiduciary organization" is defined as a nonprofit fundraising organization exempt from federal taxation pursuant to 26 U.S.C.
+As described in section 329.11 of the Revised Code, a "fiduciary organization" is defined as a nonprofit fundraising organization exempt from federal taxation pursuant to 26 U.S.C.
 501(a) and (c)(3) (2006).

 (2) The responsibilities of a fiduciary organization include but are not limited to: